 Our F and G-Pin terminations mate with cerrtain electrodes made by Protech International (formerly known as Plastics One).
 When you choose an electrode with a socket, we will look at the socket drawing and choose a pin that will fit sungly and take up as little vertical height as possible, to keep your implantation compact.

 By far the most common use of the A-Coil is to create an angled wire for insertion into a skull hole.
-We stretch out the helix and bend the straightened wire at right angles.
+We stretch out the coil and bend the straightened wire at right angles.

 Electrodes that are free of solder, such as the bare wire secured with a steel screw, generate less low-frequency chemical artifact than electrodes that contain an exposed solder joint.